micwonder/image-lv0-preprocessing-for-model-training/readme.md

+# Image preprocessing for the AI model training

 ## Features
 - Convert filenames of every images to certain format based on time and uuid
 - Convert different format of images (e.g. jpeg, png, webp) to other format